What are the main limitations of the cloud

 The use of the public cloud presents excellent benefitsespecially in what is refers to scalability.
 As for this scalability, it is very important, since it allows them to hire resources based on what they need at any given time.
 For example, if they have more workload at a given time, they hire more services and resources.
 However, if it is the other way around, they can reduce them and with this a more sustainable and efficient company is achieved.

-Also when carrying out the migration process to the cloud, a cost reduction is achieved in the early stages of development.
+Also when carrying out the migration process to the cloud, costs are cut in the early stages of development.
 Not to mention that we can access our files from different locations and devices.
 However, it also implies a series of risks and limitations that must be studied before putting your organization’s data in the hands of a third party.

 The limitations of the cloud